smoluck/SMONSTER_DOC/docs/source/kitlist.rst

   (*You can enable or disable any of those kits as long as you keep SMONSTER and SMO MASTER kit enabled.*)

+  (*if you want to disable all the kits in SMONSTER simply disable it.
+It will offload all the kit in it.*)